FMA accuses Hong Kong subsidiary of $50m anti-money laundering breaches

 "The regime has been in place since 2013 and CLSAP's alleged breaches are serious so it is appropriate for the FMA to take a strong regulatory response.
 CLSAP NZ needs to be held to account and our approach sends an important message of deterrence to the industry."

-Last year's trial of Jiaxin Finance, Fuqin Che and her son Qiang Fu was the first case of its kind in New Zealand's courts since specific anti-money laundering laws were introduced.
+Last year's trial of Jiaxin Finance, its sole director Qiang Fu and his mum and employee Fuqin Che was the first case of its kind in New Zealand's courts since specific anti-money laundering laws were introduced.

-The Auckland finance firm and the mother and son pair were found guilty of failing to keep adequate records for and report 311 suspicious transactions, worth $53.4m.
+The Auckland firm and the mother and son pair were found guilty of failing to keep adequate records for and report 311 suspicious transactions, worth $53.4m.

-The money belonged to Chinese-Canadian mogul Xiao Hua Gong, also known as Edward, who is accused of running a $200m pyramid scheme.
+The $53.4m belonged to Chinese-Canadian mogul Xiao Hua Gong, also known as Edward, who is accused of running a $200m pyramid scheme.

 Gong also has nearly $70m in Kiwi assets currently restrained, which are anticipated to be part of what will be a record civil forfeiture application by police.